Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the

 The chemical is beneficial for brain function and cognition as well as sight.
 It seems to be very important in the outer membranes of neurons (nerve cells), especially in those involved in the transmission of nerve impulses from one neuron to another.

 There are other suspected health benefits of DHA.
-A link between an adequate amount of DHA in the diet and improved memory has often been observed.
+A link between an adequate amount of the chemical in the diet and improved memory has often been observed.

 A low brain level of docosahexaenoic acid seems to be a risk factor for Alzheimer's disease.
 As yet, it's unknown if the nutrient can treat the disease.

 The scientists found that all of the people tested had a low level of omega-3 fatty acids in their body.
 They also found that the suicide risk was greatest in people who had the lowest level of DHA.
 Previous research has also suggested that the level of docosahexaenoic acid may be significant in some mental health problems.

 Potential Benefits in Liver Disease